 Good Beginning Sources:

-A general encyclopedia like the Encyclopedia Britannica (online or in print) may be useful for basic facts and for a broad understanding of your topic.
+A general encyclopedia like the Encyclopedia Britannica may be useful for basic facts and for a broad understanding of your topic.
 If you feel that the information goes beyond superficial facts and will provide you with details you can use later in your project, you should print or save it to use later.

-Online and print subject encyclopedias such as the Encyclopedia of Philosophy will provide more detailed information on a given topic than a general encyclopedia.
-A subject-specific online database such as ABC-CLIO is also a good choice for background information.
-Sometimes a news article can be useful if you are researching current events.
+A subject-specific online database such as ABC-CLIO for social studies is a good choice for background information.
+A news article can be useful if you are researching current events.
 Use an article from a database, online, or from a print newspaper or magazine (ex.
 National Geographic Magazine, CNN.com, Gale Group or Student Research Center).

 If you think you will use the information found in these sources in your research paper, you should print or save them to use later.
-These sources contain more expert, in-depth information than general encyclopedias and most websites.
+Be sure to cite them in MyBib.com.

 At this stage, it’s O.K. to Google your topic.
 Since you are just trying to learn more about your topic, it’s permissible to do this.
 Find a reputable website with basic facts.
 This will not be your formal research.
 However, if you happen to find an authoritative website that you think you may use later because it has quality information, you may want to print or save it to use later.

 Keep in mind: You may find student projects online or blogs like Answers.com.
 Do not use them for your background or formal research.
 They are not reputable because the authors are not reliable.